mfarache/jekyll-now/_posts/2017-5-5-Integration-testing-docker-junit.md

 ## Write your unit tests

-Before we dwelve into the test itself let me explain a couple of helper classes I wrote in order to simplify scenario reuse across different tests.
-That is just a wrapper I created so I can easily create different scenarios that could be reused by different tests.
-Note there is a list of services.
-The names matches with the names used in the docker-compose file.
+Before we dwelve into the test itself, let me explain a couple of helper classes I wrote in order to simplify scenario reuse across different tests.
+The first one <DockerScenario>  is just a wrapper I created so I can easily create different scenarios that could be reused by different tests.
+Note there is a list of named services .
+Remember this when speak about the docker-compose file.
+You will see there is match per service name.

 ```java
 package com.mycompany.integration.mule.scenario;